-Planning and Develop ment Objectives Policies e trail network between ommodate pedestrians 3-a.
+Planning and Development Objectives Policies To enhance the trail network between facilities to accommodate pedestrians and cyclists.
+3-a.
 The City will improve the trail connections and networks to the Multiplex and field house.
 3-b.
-Trails will be well marked and safe for pedestrians and cyclists in all seasons. e is adequate space for the City's emergency es.
+Trails will be well marked and safe for pedestrians and cyclists in all seasons.
+To ensure there is adequate space for the growth of the City's emergency services facilities.
 4-a.
 Emergency services will stay in this area as the regional hub.
 4-b.
 Adequate space will be preserved to support any growth required for emergency service facilities.
 4-c.
-Transportation networks will remain efficient and easily accessible to support prompt response times for emergency services. accommodatir ility in land uses by ig mixed uses that are th existing uses.
+Transportation networks will remain efficient and easily accessible to support prompt response times for emergency services.
+To allow flexibility in land uses by accommodating mixed uses that are compatible with existing uses.
 5-a.
-Medium and high density residential development or hotel/motel development will be permitted if they U are located on arterial roadways.
+Medium and high density residential development or hotel/motel development will be permitted if they are located on arterial roadways.